 The marriage of private funds and institutional investors for an impactful climate investment.
 31 July 2018

-Mr. Sergio Pombo, the Head of Private Equity Funds at the Green Climate Fund, brings in concerns about the gap between global climate investment demand and the current very limited fund channels available.
-While institutional investors manage around USD 120 trillion and are a much more effective source of funding with clear governance and environmental standards, they are yet to find appropriate modalities to engage with climate-related portfolios.
-The question is: Should the GCF be actively supporting Funds to help close the climate investment gap?
+Mr. Sergio Pombo, GCF's Head of Private Equity Funds, examines concerns about the gap between global climate investment demand and the limited availability of funding channels.
+Institutional investors manage USD 120 trillion but lack the modalities to engage with climate-related portfolios.
+In this Talk, Sergio asks if GCF should support Funds to help close the climate investment gap.

 The Geospatial Revolution in Programme Evaluation: Data, Methods, Tools and Applications.
 21 June 2018